paulehoffman/dns-delegation/agenda.md

   operational considerations
 - MIC: clarification questions

-## BOF related questions and discussion
+## BOF discussion and success questions - 25 minutes
 - Is the problem and scope well defined and properly scoped?
 - Are the deliverables correct?
 - Is the IETF the right place to solve this problem?
 - Are there enough participants to help?
 - Is the working group likely to succeed?

-## Charter discussion: Co-chairs, 45 minutes
+## Charter discussion: Co-chairs, 20 minutes
 - Deliverables
 - Working Group Timeline